krishnajiraoh/my-learning-materials/Deep Learning/Deep Learning Part 2.md

 ## Filters

-Filters:

 	• Feature detectors
 	•  Filters detect spatial patterns such as edges in an image by detecting the changes in intensity values of the image
 	•  a high-frequency image is the one where the intensity of the pixels changes by a large amount, whereas a low-frequency image is the one where the intensity is almost uniform.
 	•  Usually, an image has both high and low frequency components.
 	•  The high-frequency components correspond to the edges of an object because at the edges the rate of change of intensity of pixel values is high.

-Feature map:
+## Feature map:

 	• The feature maps of a CNN capture the result of applying the filters to an input image.
-I.e. at each layer, the feature map is the output of that layer.
+	• I.e. at each layer, the feature map is the output of that layer.

 image feature_map_formula

-Stride:
+## Stride:

 	• Stride is the number of pixels shifts over the input matrix.
 	• When the stride is 1 then we move the filters to 1 pixel at a time.
-When the stride is 2 then we move the filters to 2 pixels at a time and so on.
+	• When the stride is 2 then we move the filters to 2 pixels at a time and so on.

-Pooling layer:
+## Pooling layer:

 	• another building block of a CNN.
 Pooling.
 	• Its function is to progressively reduce the spatial size of the representation to reduce the amount of parameters and computation in the network
 	• operates on each feature map independently.